Monitoring Docker, OpenShift and Kubernetes - Version 5.19

 (Kubernetes and OpenShift) Modifying objects streamed with Kubernetes Watch Input

-Collectord can Watch and Stream any type of objects from the Kubernetes API.
-Both, OpenShift and Kubernetes deployments have by default enabled Kubernetes Watch inputs for Pods and ResourceQuotas.
-And users always had ability to add their own inputs for the type of objects they want.
-ConfigMaps, Deployments, and any other type of objects.
-But there was an issue, if you wanted to also stream Secrets to Splunk, you did not want to expose secret values.
-With this release we have added ability to remove some fields from the objects, or hash their values.
+Collectord can Watch and Stream any types of objects from the Kubernetes API.
+Both OpenShift and Kubernetes deployments have by default enabled Kubernetes Watch inputs for Pods and ResourceQuotas.
+And users always had the ability to add their own inputs for the types of objects they want: ConfigMaps, Deployments, and any other types of objects.
+But there was an issue: if you wanted to also stream Secrets to Splunk, you did not want to expose secret values.
+With this release we have added the ability to remove some fields from the objects, or hash their values.

 [input.kubernetes_watch::secrets]